Mention “homeschool morning routines,” and you’ll likely get a myriad of responses – some positive, some not so much.

 Very few of us are super organized, ultra-detailed mamas who can juggle and color-code our day to the last second!

-Yet many longtime homeschoolers have found they can create a morning routine that benefits everyone involved.
+Yet many longtime homeschoolers have found they can create a morning routine, or rhythm, that benefits everyone involved.

 “Though it is not my style to have a structured routine, I am trying to establish boundaries and better habits for my kids,” wrote one homeschool mom.
 In other words, anyone can set up general guidelines for how a typical morning (or afternoon, for that matter) should proceed.